cKlee/ecpo/ecpo.md

 																   Literal
 ```

-A document might have a [Chronology] which is related to closed chronolgies and/or running chronologies via the property [hasSubChronology] or is either a [ClosedChronology] or a [RunningChronology].
+A document might have a [Chronology] which is related to closed chronologies and/or running chronologies via the property [hasSubChronology] or is either a [ClosedChronology] or a [RunningChronology].

 While the property [hasChronology] states that the described units of the document are held by someone, the property [hasChronologyGap] states that the described units of the document are not held by someone.